Bitcoin Node

 You can also click on the “Bitcoin” tab on the sidebar to see a more detailed breakdown as it’s downloading the blockchain:

-In my case, it took 2–3 days for this download to finish.
+It takes from one to six days for this download (sync) to finish depending on internet connection and hardware.
 However, take heart in that seeing this means that your Bitcoin node works!

 Once the download of the blockchain is complete and the node is synchronized, this is what you’ll see: